ramo-network/ramo-computer/README.md

 - Redistribution, modification, and commercial use are prohibited without explicit permission from the author.
 - All rights are retained by web3mine AG

-For any questions or permissions, please contact hi@web3mine.io
+For any questions or permissions, please contact hi@web3mine.io.
+Learn more about Ramo at [ramo.io](https://www.ramo.io/).

 © 2024 web3mine AG.
 All rights reserved.